farcasterxyz/contracts/docs/docs.md

 ## 1.2.
 Storage Registry

 The StorageRegistry contract lets anyone rent units of storage space on Farcaster Hubs for a given fid.
 Payment must be made in Ethereum to acquire storage for a year.
 Acquiring storage emits an event that is read off-chain by the Farcaster Hubs, which allocate space to the user.
 The contract will deprecate itself one year after deployment, and we expect to launch a new contract with updated logic.
+For more details, see [FIP-6](https://github.com/farcasterxyz/protocol/discussions/98).

 ### Pricing

 The rental price of a storage unit is fixed in USD but must be paid in ETH.
-A chainlink price oracle is used to determine the exchange rate.
-Prices are updated periodically, though checks are in place to avoid updates if prices are stale, out of bounds or if the sequencer was recently restarted.
+A Chainlink price oracle is used to determine the exchange rate.
+Prices are updated periodically, though checks are in place to revert if prices are stale, out of bounds, or if the sequencer was recently restarted.

 A price refresh occurs when a transaction is made after the cache period has passed, which fetches the latest rate from the oracle.
 All transactions in that block can still pay the old price, and the refreshed price is applied to transactions in future blocks.
 A manual override is also present which can be used to fix the price and override the oracle.

 ### Invariants

-1. rentedUnits never exceed maxUnits.
+1. Supply: rentedUnits never exceed maxUnits.
-2. Estimated price equals actual price within a block, i.e. `price(x) == _price(x)`.
+2. Pricing: Estimated price equals actual price within a block, i.e. `price(x) == _price(x)`.
-3. price is calculated with fixedEthUsdPrice instead of ethUsdPrice if > 0.
+3. Oracle override: price is calculated with fixedEthUsdPrice instead of ethUsdPrice if fixedEthUsdPrice > 0.
-4. ethUsdPrice is updated from Chainlink no more often than priceFeedCacheDuration, if fixedEthUsdPrice is not set.
+4. Caching: ethUsdPrice is updated from Chainlink no more often than priceFeedCacheDuration, if fixedEthUsdPrice is not set.
+5. Deprecation: storage cannot be purchased after deprecationTimestamp.

 ### Assumptions